mustafa854/todoApp-React/README.md

 # Simple TODO App using React

 This simple TODO application is built using React, Tailwind CSS, and React Context API.
-It allows users to manage their daily tasks by adding, editing, and deleting TODO items efficiently.
+It allows users to manage their daily tasks by adding, editing, and deleting TODO items efficiently

 ## Table of Contents